 In 2007-08, the percentage of schools reporting discipline problems was generally smaller for schools where 25 percent or less of the students were eligible for free or reduced-price lunch than for schools where 76 percent or more of the students were eligible.
 For example, 13 percent of schools where 76 percent or more of the students were eligible for free or reduced-price lunch reported the daily or weekly occurrence of student verbal abuse of teachers compared to 3 percent of schools where 25 percent or less of the students were eligible.
 The percentage of students eligible for free or reduced-price lunch programs is a proxy measure of school poverty.

-This indicator has been updated to include 2007-08 data.
-For more information: Tables 7.1 and 7.2, and Neiman and DeVoe (2009), (http://nces.ed.gov/pubsearch/pubsinfo.asp?pubid=2009326).
+This indicator repeats information from the 2009 Indicators of School Crime and Safety.
+For more information: Tables 7.1 and 7.2, and Neiman and DeVoe (2009), (http://nces.ed.gov/pubsearch/pubsinfo.asp?pubid=2010012).